Bachelor of Arts – Policy Studies

 - How do I contact my work experience coordinator?

 Policy Studies students may work in public, corporate, government, and non-profit settings in a variety of public administration or policy-related positions.
-Students have participated in work experience in research and development, stakeholder communications, government affairs, program evaluation, statistical and data analysis, regulatory matters and compliance processes, along with legislative reviews.
+Students have participated in work experience such as research and development, stakeholder communications, government affairs, program evaluation, statistical and data analysis, regulatory matters and compliance processes, along with legislative reviews.

 As a Policy Studies student, you could be offered a work term position in Calgary, throughout Alberta, across Canada or perhaps internationally (except in regions where there are Travel Advisories).
 It is expected that students should be prepared to relocate for internship positions.